Happy Friday, all!

 Knowing that the tips have helped others keeps me writing in joy so please share the tips on Facebook or at forums, leave us any comments or subscribe if you like what has been put up thus far.
 Thank you for your patience if you have been checking this humble little blog for a new tip this week.
 Here it is!

-5 Steps to Convert a Newspaper Article into a Cloze Passage
+5 Steps to Convert Newspaper Article into Cloze Passage

 If you are to take a look at the end of the passages used for comprehension cloze in the examination papers, you will realise that other than storybook titles, newspapers and magazines (such as Reader’s Digest and National Geographic etc.) often appear as the sources of these passages too.

 There is no denying that using English in an authentic manner is so important and this is clearly reflected in the choice of passages used in school examinations.
-The good news is that these authentic resources can be readily accessed from the internet and I would like to share about how these articles can be transformed into cloze passages easily.
+The good news is that these authentic resources can be readily accessed from the internet and I would like to share about 5 steps to convert Newspaper Article into cloze passage easily.

 Where can you find these articles online?

 Some news websites that I tap on frequently include The Straits Times and Channel News Asia as they cover local and international news.
 Of course, international news publishers such as BBC and The New York Times are fine too but do take note of the countries which the newspaper is published in.
 News articles which use American English (AmE) will require educators and parents to highlight to their children the difference in spelling (e.g. colour vs. color) between the Amercian English and British English (BrE) systems.
 Since our education system uses the BrE system, it is crucial for us to reinforce to our children spelling using the said system for assessment.